PO number is a unique identifier for a specific transaction present on a purchase order form which is legally binding.

 - In case of urgent deliveries, a transaction may proceed without a purchase order.
 In such cases, the invoice generated wouldn’t have the PO number and is considered as a Non-PO invoice.

-- Secondly, company policies vary a lot.
-Some companies may not issue a purchase order for every transaction.
+- Company policies vary a lot and some companies may not issue a purchase order for every transaction.
 Only those transactions that exceed a particular figure of a dollar are entitled to have a purchase order.

 - Lastly, small business enterprises may not have enough resources for generating a purchase order.
 Hence, in that case, the invoice created would be a Non-PO invoice.